Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    * `tsgrp-cascading-value-assistance.amp`
    * `tsgrp-alfresco-chain-versioning.amp`

-   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amp there:
+   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following AMP there:

    * `tsgrp-cascading-value-assistance-share.amp`

-   This amp can be found in the `alfresco-content-accelerator-sehr-accelerator` distribution zip under the `Alfresco Artifacts` folder.
+   This AMP can be found in the `alfresco-content-accelerator-sehr-accelerator` distribution zip under the `Alfresco Artifacts` folder.

 1. (HR Tier-2 ONLY) This step is only required if installing the HR Tier-2 Content Accelerator solution: